gkim65/2020_ElectionBlogPost_gov1347/BlogPosts/blog9.md

 ![](../Rplots/week9/MarginOfErrorMap.png)
 [Figure 3: Margin of Error Map](../Rplots/week9/MarginOfErrorMap.png)

-Exploring this map, it is apparent that many of the midwest states had trends of overshooting how much of the popular vote Biden would recieve.
-This did not come as too much of a surprise to me, seeing how pollsters were not able to accurately reflect much of the midwest vote in the 2016 election.
+Exploring this map, it is apparent that my model overshot how much of the popular vote Biden would receive in many of the midwest states.
+This did not come as much of a surprise to me, seeing how pollsters were not able to accurately reflect much of the midwest vote in the 2016 election.
 However, I was surprised at how much my model seemed to overpredict Trump's wins in the south as well as some west coast states.
 Many states in this election were won by a relatively smaller margin than in previous years, which stands to show how close this election really was.

 To explore this further, I put my popular vote prediction percentage against the true 2020 election voting results in the following graph: